 The team consists largely of volunteers who carry out a range of activities.
 Some have been involved since the start of the project over 10 years ago and others have become involved more recently.

 - Stephanie Wright, Former Chairman, Director and founding member.
 Sadly Stephanie died in December 2019.

 - Margaret Brett, Director.
 Margaret has brought the experience of a distinguished career in accountancy to the Board.

 - Jacqui Hamlin, Director and founding member.

-- Phil May, Former Director.
+- Phil May, Former Director and Operations Manager.
 Phil’s involvement with Food Float, at the Stall and behind the scenes, covered ten and a half years.

 - Tim McEntire, Director and Operations Manager.
 Tim is a former chef proprietor with a passion for local food.

 - Julia Redfern, Online shop and communications.

 - Andy Tanner, Director.
 Andy works on local community development projects, charitable activities and campaigning.